byteark/byteark-player-vue/README.md

 | ratechange              | `(player)`            | When the user adjusted the playback speed.                                  |
 | enterpictureinpicture   | `(player)`            | When the entered Picture-in-Picture mode.                                   |
 | leavepictureinpicture   | `(player)`            | When the exited Picture-in-Picture mode.                                    |

+⁕ You are reminded that [HTML5 video element fires a pause event whenever the playback stops](https://www.w3.org/2010/05/video/mediaevents.html)
+, including at the end of the content.

+For an example of implementing these events, please see [Controlling Players Section](#controlling-players).

 ## Advanced Props